Parashat Shoftim 2019

 The Rabbis in their analysis, focus on two different aspects.
-On the one hand, having a Torah scroll on hand, means that whenever a question arose the king could search up an answer, an ancient Google app.
+On the one hand, having a Torah scroll on hand means that whenever a question arose the king could search for an answer, an ancient Google app.
 Every decision that the king made would be distilled through the Torah.

 Another reason is that perhaps he may think that as the king, he could change the rules to suit him.
 Having a Torah in the treasury meant that there always was a standard that he would have to rise to.